Last Updated: 27 Apr 2026

 If your child has remaining balance in their CDA, it will be transferred to their PSEA in the year they turn 13 years old.

-The transfer usually happens in end-January of the year.
-We will send you a letter in end-February to inform you of the amount transferred, how much more you can co-save and how to make further contributions, if applicable.
+The transfer usually happens in end-January and end-February of the year.
+Once successful, you will receive an e-notification in end February to inform you of the amount transferred, how much more you can co-save and how to make further contributions, if applicable.

 If you have not saved up to the CDA contribution cap, you can continue to contribute to your child's PSEA and receive the government’s matching grant until the contribution cap is reached, or when your child turns 18 years old, whichever is earlier.
-Find out how to contribute.
+You can log in to the Student Finance Portal (SFS) using your Singpass to check eligibility to contribute to PSEA and make the contribution via online payment.

 Learn more about the CDA Scheme.